rahulsoftgeek/OpenResty_project/README.md

 ### Run Image

--- All the docker images are stored in a public repository on Docker hub. (gargrahulcs/openresty)
+-- All the docker images related to this project are stored in a public repository on Docker hub. (gargrahulcs/openresty)

 -- Do change credentials of Mysql and Redis in the db.lua and redis.lua according to your database & redis cluster& connect with them.